damianhakert/damianhakert.github.io/source/posts/2016-06-15-how-to-setup-a-gitlab-instance-on-microsoft-azure.html.md

 a big up-front investment?
 Need someone else to handle your GitLab administration?
 [Microsoft Azure] may be the answer.

-**Note:** add to this note what is expected from your audience.
-See https://about.gitlab.com/handbook/marketing/developer-relations/technical-writing/#st-subject-audience-requirements for reference.
+**Note:** we assume you are familiar with GitLab and you wish to have your own GitLab instance on-premises, working in a Virtual Machine.
 {: .note}

 <!-- more -->